-Since 1972 the Arlington Bluebell Walk and Farm Trail has developed into six interesting walks over two working farms whilst helping to raise money for local charities.
+Since 1972 the Arlington Bluebell Walk and Farm Trail has developed into five interesting walks over two working farms whilst helping to raise money for local charities.

 One walk of 2/3 mile (1100 meters) through Beatons Wood has been made suitable for wheelchair users.
 This is where you see white anemones followed by the vistas of bluebells, established over centuries.
 On this walk there are seats for you to enjoy the peace and tranquillity of this oak and hornbeam wood.
 Along the walks there are signs illustrating the flora and fauna of the countryside for your information.